a-salimkhanov/ms-identity-python-webapp/README.md

 ## If you are configuring your B2C app

 This sample can also work as a B2C app.
-If you are using a B2C tenant, follow the step 1, 2 and 3 in
-[Configure authentication in a sample Python web app by using Azure AD B2C](https://learn.microsoft.com/azure/active-directory-b2c/configure-authentication-sample-python-web-app).
+If you are using a B2C tenant, follow [Configure authentication in a sample Python web app by using Azure AD B2C](https://learn.microsoft.com/azure/active-directory-b2c/configure-authentication-sample-python-web-app).

-In step 4, you no longer need to rename any files, you just need to put the values into `.env`.
-Note that the setting `TENANT_NAME` has been renamed to `B2C_TENANT_NAME`.

 # Deployment